 The Strict Metrical Tradition by David Keppel-Jones

 It is from this book I borrowed the basic model of identifying and naming those patterns formed by combinations of feet (most definitely the model that has worked best for me), as well as the history of the development of meter that I have touched on.
 The only major point on which we differ is that he does not recognise an alternative to the ‘false choriamb’ (and partly because of this, I feel he often misreads lines that he regards as irregular in the final section of his book.
 He also regards ‘abrupt spondees’ as irregular, and is averse to them; I do not share his aversion.
-And he interprets the appended pyrrhic followed by a spondee as an irregular version of the minor ionic – wrongly, in my opinion – and regards it as an awkward figure; I actually find it an elegant variation).
+And he regards the appended pyrrhic followed by a spondee as an awkward figure; I actually find it an elegant variation).

 For those of a technical bent, he goes into plenty of fine technical detail.
 And for those who aren’t of a technical bent, he provides long lists of examples of all the metrical figures in all their forms.
 You will gain a good feel for them simply by reading all the examples.